caoccao/Javet/docs/reference/resource_management/lock.rst

 .. caution::

     ``V8Locker`` cannot be nested, otherwise a checked exception will be thrown reporting lock conflict.
 Also, if the JS runtime type is Node.js, calling ``resetContext()`` or ``resetIsolate()`` may trigger core dump.
-Please refer to the :extsource3:`source code <../../../src/test/java/com/caoccao/javet/interop/engine/TestPerformance.java>` for detail.
+Please refer to the :extsource3:`source code <../../../src/test/java/com/caoccao/javet/interop/engine/TestPerformance.java>` for details.

 Comparisons
 ===========